SUMEET-cloud/newRepo/README.md

 # newRepo
 This is a new repo
-Modifing repo from the local branch
+Modifing repo from the local git